P. Edmon Graham

 Coolfire Studios (2014–2015) • St. Louis, MO

 At Cordell & Cordell, a national family law practice, I managed the comprehensive transformation of their digital presence as the sole web developer.
 My major initiative was transitioning the firm's main site from Joomla to WordPress, substantially improving information architecture, SEO performance, mobile accessibility, and page load speeds.
-These enhancements resulted in a remarkable threefold increase in monthly traffic—from approximately 330,000 to over 1.2 million monthly visitors—within nine months, significantly amplifying the firm's digital visibility and market reach.
+These enhancements resulted in a remarkable threefold increase in monthly traffic — from approximately 330,000 to over 1.2 million monthly visitors — within nine months.

 Byte Fair LLC (2009–2017) • St. Louis, MO